Salt High Blood Pressure

 But new research from the institute of medicine claims that it is totally unscientific to insist we lower our intake below the recommended 2,3g of sodium per day; that is about one teaspoon of salt or 5 grams.
 In fact, it will be harmful.

-But the average American and South African does consume nearly double the recommended 2300mg of sodium per day.
+But the average person enjoying typical grocery store food does consume nearly double the recommended 2300mg of sodium per day.
 So avoiding the really high-salt foods like packet soups, canned chicken noodle and spaghetti sauces is still on the cards.

 Other common culprits are pizzas, breakfast cereals and commercial bread; cold-meat cuts, crisps and salty snacks too.